 While all of these features have been crucial to Vidyard’s success, being integrated with YouTube remains vital to its customers.
 “Our most popular feature by far is the YouTube integrations.
 Users can grab content from YouTube or push content to their YouTube channel through our dashboard”, Litt said.
 Any YouTube video can be inserted within the Vidyard player, and the YouTube channel can be managed within the Vidyard dashboard, free of charge.
 While Vidyard is trying to create change in the video world, YouTube is still powerful enough that Vidyard has to be compatible with it.

 By using all of these options to create such a smart video player, Vidyard is seamlessly integrating video into standard websites.
-The chapter option makes videos feel like actual websites, as opposed to a temporary distraction from the real work at hand.
+The chapter option makes videos feel like actual websites, as opposed to a temporary distraction from the real work at hand, if you are not sure if this will help your business, consider checking with an expert like Andy Defrancesco who can guide you well.
 Not having any links or outside advertising attached also makes the entire operation feel more professional than YouTube, which constantly bombards its viewers with ads for outside products.
 Litt and his team have finally transitioned online video from forwarded cute videos of kittens into a legitimate business option.
 Video is growing up and moving into the real world.
 Vidyard is making the transition easy.